 The final element is accountability.
 Quality improves when ownership is clear.
 It weakens when everyone assumes someone else is monitoring the details.

 The strongest professional environments treat quality as part of everyday work, not a separate initiative.
-In HR, this may mean standardizing recruitment workflows, clarifying onboarding expectations, and reviewing policy application for consistency.
+In HR, this may mean standardising recruitment workflows, clarifying onboarding expectations, and reviewing policy application for consistency.
 In leadership, it can mean improving meeting quality, decision documentation, and follow-through.
 In education and training, it may involve aligning learning objectives, assessments, and learner support so the experience is coherent and credible.

 In digital transformation work, quality management becomes even more important.
 New tools often expose old process weaknesses.
 Automation can increase efficiency, but it can also scale poor decisions if rules are poorly designed.
 Professionals leading technology change need to evaluate not only whether a system works, but whether it improves quality in practice.

 This is one reason case-based learning is useful in professional development.
-It helps learners examine where quality breaks down in realistic settings and how better systems, better judgment, and better review processes produce stronger outcomes.
+It helps learners examine where quality breaks down in realistic settings and how better systems, better judgement, and better review processes produce stronger outcomes.

 Many quality initiatives fail for predictable reasons.
 One common mistake is treating quality as the responsibility of one department.
 Dedicated quality teams can provide oversight, but operational quality is created in day-to-day work.
 If managers and staff do not own it, formal systems become cosmetic.